saksham2105/db-vcs/README.md

 ### Prerequisites

 - Java Development Kit (JDK) 8 or higher
-- Your Java project where you plan to use this library
+- Your Java Springboot project where you plan to use this library

 ### Installation